Noeloikeau/chaogate/README.md

 # chaogate
 > Simulations of the 3-MOSFET system known as a `choagate` using `pyspice`.
-This library corresponds to a selection of the code used in *"Chaogate Parameter Optimization using Bayesian Optimization and Genetic Algorithm", “AI for Hardware Security", ISQED’21, 4/7/2020*.
+This library corresponds to a selection of the code used in *Chaogate Parameter Optimization using Bayesian Optimization and Genetic Algorithm, AI for Hardware Security, ISQED21, 4/7/2020*.

 ## Install